 In underserved areas all over Europe – and around the world – many young people experience a general lack of opportunities.
 Just to name a few, they deal with such issues as poor health, youth unemployment, poverty, and social exclusion.
 At the same time, the world is passing through the biggest refugee crisis since the end of World War II.
 This has lead to an increased tension which arguably challenges the social cohesion within many European member states.
 While Europe tries to integrate and manage the newcomers, many parts of the Middle East and Africa are facing conditions that force people to flee.

 The United Nations recognized the power of sport in building a peaceful and better world.
-Moreover, UN acknowledges sport’s contribution towards development, prevention of non-communicable diseases, and strong educational value, among other things.
-They constantly stress the importance of reducing barriers of participation in sport events.
+Moreover, the UN acknowledges sport’s contribution towards development, prevention of non-communicable diseases, and strong educational value, among other things.
+They constantly stress the importance of reducing barriers for participation in sports events.
 Particularly for participants from developing countries.
 So, all children and populations benefit from the many social and physical benefits of sports activities.

 Rules of the Game

 This is where GAME comes in.
 GAME is a Denmark-based international non-profit organization that was started in 2002 when its founder saw how marginalized youth from ethnic minorities could be brought together with resourceful youth to find common ground and mutual benefit around street basketball, street dance, street soccer, and parkour.
 The organization militates for acceptance, integration, and non-discrimination through teamwork, communication, and fun.
 Everyone, no matter the nationality, religion, or ability, is welcome to join GAME’s ever-expanding community of players and volunteers.
 GAME is committed to the idea of using street sports as a vehicle for lasting social change.